marklogic-community/data-hub-central-community/CONTRIBUTING.md

 ```sh
 gradle test
 ```
 When finished, verify that the self-test works.
-Make sure that all tests pass.
+Make sure all tests pass.
 Please, do not submit patches that fail.

 #### Push your changes